60 Fun Facts About Animals You Probably Didn’t Know Before

 Ever wonder why zebras have those vivid black and white stripes—since they couldn’t possibly serve to make them inconspicuous out on the Ethiopian grasslands?
 Oddly, the stripes do actually make these ungulates harder to see in the tall green and yellow grass.
 But those black and white zags have another function—they deter nasty biting horseflies, according to research published in the Royal Society Open Science journal.
 See if you can spot the camouflaged animals in these 17 photos.

 Tiny, iridescent hummingbirds sure move fast, darting from flower to tube-shaped flower in your backyard garden so fast you can hardly see them.
 But their wingbeats—of 40 to 80 every second—don’t just propel them forwards.
 They also help them move backward, which is a feat that no other bird can accomplish without help from the wind.
-Check out these 13 jaw-dropping facts about hummingbirds.

 It’s a strange but true animal fact that bears repeating, just because it’s so darn cool: Famously pink flamingoes aren’t pink.
 They’re actually born grey.
 And they’d stay that way, too, if it weren’t for their highly specialized diet of shrimp and blue-green algae.
 According to BBC’s Science Focus, these foods contain a natural dye called canthaxanthin, which causes flamingo feathers to gradually turn pink over time.
-Discover the 12 birds you can only spot one place in the world.

 Speaking of shrimp, they are uniquely odd little critters, anatomically speaking.
 They’ve got ten legs instead of a backbone and all of their vital organs—not just brain but heart, stomach, ovaries, and testacles—are located inside their heads.
 And although the words “shrimp” and “prawns” are often used interchangeably, scientifically speaking, they’re members of different suborders.